 Fun Fact: According to Simon Sinek, starting out with a why is essential.
-Businesses know that there are two ways of influencing a human being or in particular their behavior.
+Businesses know that there are two ways of influencing a human being or in particular their behaviour.
 You can either inspire or manipulate it.
 Most manipulation is done via pricing, by creating peer pressure, fears and focusing on how the features address those concerns.
 Though manipulation can’t lead to loyal buyers or clients, just one-timers at most.
 That’s where influencing works best for which associations are in the best position to do in most industries.

 Helps to Inspire and Motivate